 We’ve exclusively talked about the pro’s of learning on Italki, but what about the con’s?
-One disadvantage of studying on Skype can be technical difficulties.
+One disadvantage of studying on Skype or other video services can be technical difficulties.
 If you are living in China, like me, Internet connections over Skype can at times be unreliable.
 It’s virtually impossible to have a class if the connection is cutting out every few words.
-If this is the case you might want to see if your teacher has another communication tool such as WeChat or Whatsap.
-The class doesn’t strictly have to be on Skype and Italki cannot directly monitor this.
+If this is the case you might want to see if your teacher has another communication tool such as WeChat or Whatsapp.
+As mentioned however, the class doesn’t strictly have to be on Skype and Italki cannot directly monitor this.

 The other tip is to look for teachers closer geographically to you in order to cut down latency and minimize problems with Internet speed.
 If your teacher is based in America and you are based in Australia, the connection is less likely to be as fast and crisp as Skyping a teacher in Singapore from your location in Australia.

 The other con is that studying online and communicating over a webcam and microphone can be a little bit awkward for some people and not as natural as a real-life interaction.
 You can though minimize this problem by turning off your camera if you are shy about having your face broadcast over the Internet.

 How to Get Started